acoupi/acoupi/docs/howtoguide/programs.md

     ...
 ```

-This line sets the worker_config attribute to DEFAULT_WORKER_CONFIG, utilizing the standard worker configuration provided by acoupi.
+This line sets the `worker_config` attribute to `DEFAULT_WORKER_CONFIG`, utilising the standard worker configuration provided by _acoupi_.
 The worker configuration handles lower-level aspects of program execution, which we'll keep at their default settings for now.

 ### Define Tasks

-The core of your _acoupi_ program lies in its tasks – the individual units of work that define the sensor's behavior.
+The core of your _acoupi_ program lies in its tasks – the individual units of work that define the sensor's behaviour.
 You define these tasks within the setup method of your `AcoupiProgram` subclass.

 ```python